Los Angeles FC: Partnerships

-Grasshopper Club Zurich (2024-present)
+Grasshopper Club Zurich (2024–2026)

 On January 17, 2024, it was announced that LAFC went into a long-term strategic partnership with Grasshopper Club Zurich of the Swiss Super League becoming the new majority shareholder in Grasshopper ltd. Grasshopper Fussball Stiftung will continue to hold a minority interest in the club.
+Following two years of controversial fan protests, LAFC announced the sale of their stake in the club to Bridge Football Group, on June 29th, 2026.

 Angel City FC (2024–present)

 On October 8, 2024, it was announced that LAFC took a minority stake in NWSL side Angel City FC which they share BMO Stadium with.
 The affiliation deal came from priced warrants issued to LAFC when Angel City FC signed a lease agreement to play at BMO Stadium.